-Leicestershire Children's Services and other agencies including Speech and Language, Health professionals, Educational Psychologists, Specialist Teachers, EWMHS, NHS Paediatrician and Social Care.
+Leicestershire Children's Services and other agencies including Speech and Language, Health professionals, Educational Psychologists, Specialist Teachers, EWMHS, NHS Pediatrician and Social Care are reported to the Governor's through the termly SEND report.

 12. The contact details of support services for the parents of pupils with special educational needs, including those for arrangements in accordance with clause 32.